accuratus/algorist/ml.md

 There are many types of feature transformations:
 * Non-linear feature transformations for linear models
   - Numeric Value Binning: introduces non-linearity into linear models.
 Binning strategies include: equal size ranges, equal number of examples.
   - Quadratic Features: derive new non-linear features by combining feature pairs.
+Eg: People with a Master degree in Business (Quadratic feature over Education + Occupation) make much more money than people with just "Masters" or "Business" degrees.
+Helps capture this "cross feature" relationship.
 * Domain-specific transformations (eg: text)
   - Text features:
     - N-grams, contiguous subsequences of n words - to capture multi-word concepts.
 2-grams of Black Hawk Down: {Black_Hawk, Hawk_Down}.
 "Bank" can have different meanings based on context: river bank, financial bank.
 N-grams help compensate for this ambiguity.